 My Approach to Helping

-The journey to becoming a mother does not always go quite as expected or planned.
-There are times when new mothers, or those seeking to become mothers, need additional support in managing some of the difficulties that they might face along the way.
+The journey to motherhood does not always go quite as expected.
+Sometimes new mothers, or those seeking to become mothers, need additional support in navigating the challenges that they might face along the way.

 I am a Licensed Mental Health Counselor serving clients across the state of Washington, exclusively through a secure telehealth platform.
 I have spent nearly 20 years focused on meeting the therapeutic needs of women in their reproductive years, including treatment of the life transitions, and developmental and emotional challenges related to pregnancy, childbirth, and the postpartum period.

 As a client of mine, you will receive individualized, compassionate care in a safe and confidential environment.
 I utilize a holistic approach to help address your current symptoms, and identify the core causes of your difficulties.
 This involves partnering with you to examine how your psychological and emotional needs, relationships, physical health, and lifestyle all contribute to your overall state of well-being.

 Perinatal and postpartum counseling includes things such as: preconception counseling; prenatal parenting; mindful pregnancy practices; perinatal and postpartum mood and anxiety disorders; preparing abuse survivors for birth; grief and loss, including challenges with fertility, miscarriage, and neonatal loss; birth trauma resolution; and the adjustment to parenthood.